-There are certain girls (like sisters Cipriana Quann and TK Wonder, pictured above) that always leave me in awe of their innate coolness.
-It happens with Phoebe Philo.
-Chloé Sevigny.
-Solange Knowles.
-Debbie Harry.
-Kate Moss.
-Joan Didion.
+There are certain girls (like sisters Cipriana Quann and Tk Wonder, pictured below) that always leave me in awe of their innate coolness.
+It happens with Phoebe Philo, Chloé Sevigny, Solange Knowles, Debbie Harry, Kate Moss and Joan Didion.
 And a whole lot of French women.
 How do they do it?
 Where does it come from?
 Can it be achieved with clever clothing choices alone, or are some people just born cool while the rest of us are doomed to a life of mediocrity?

-The fact is that coolness is ephemeral, hard to define using any other words and definitely comes from a confidence within, but I reckon you can hack your way to a certain point.
-This month we're focused on your personal style journey and the ways fashion can lead to or support your happiness—so above all else, let's remember that being joyful about what you wear is probably the best way to start.
-Whilst I'd love to offer up a one-size-fits-all formula for you to take away and use on those days where you've woken up on the wrong side of cool, here are some suggestions I've mused upon.
+The fact is that coolness is ephemeral, hard to define using any other words and definitely comes from a confidence within.
+But I reckon you can hack your way to a certain point because most of the time, being cool is just about being—and truly accepting—yourself.
+This month, we're focused on being a little bolder and braver, so above all else, let's remember that being joyful about what you wear is probably the best way to start.
+Whilst I'd love to offer up a "one size fits all" formula for you to take away and use on those days where you've woken up on the wrong side of cool, here are some suggestions I've mused upon.

-There's nothing more naff, in my humble opinion, than someone struggling in clothes that are too tight or shoes that are too high to stride in… Extreme scruffiness isn't necessarily the answer (although on some that's definitely the epitome of cool), but there is a comfy, relaxed, happy-with-myself middle ground I think is easy to find these days.
+There's nothing naffer, in my humble opinion, than someone struggling in clothes that are too tight or shoes that are too high to stride in.
+Extreme scruffiness isn't necessarily the answer (although on some that's definitely the epitome of cool), but there is a comfy, relaxed, "happy with myself" middle ground I think is easy to find these days.
 Why easy now?
-Well, there's been a steep rise in brands producing that breed of simple throw-on clothes: Think of COS and Weekday on the high street, for starters, or the proliferation of cool sneakers to chose from.
+Well, there's been a steep rise in brands producing that breed of simple throw-on clothes: Think of COS and Weekday on the high street, for starters, or the proliferation of cool sneakers to choose from.

-It's an indisputable fact: sunglasses (when worn in the sun—please not indoors, at parties, etc.) do make you feel cooler.
+It's an indisputable fact: Sunglasses (when worn in the sun—please not indoors, at parties, etc.) do make you feel cooler.
 Whether it's the anonymity they offer or just the fact that the right pair can really frame one's face beautifully, we'll never know.
-Side note: Have you also noticed glasses chains making a comeback?
+Side note: Have you noticed that glasses chains are making a comeback?

-If your vibe is super '70s and '70s trends aren't appearing on the runways, who cares!
-If that's your style, that's your style, and more power to you for staying true to what's already in your closet.
+If your vibe is super '70s and '70s trends aren't appearing on the runways, who cares?
+If that's your style, that's your style, and more power to you for staying true to what you love and what's already in your closet.
 On the flip side, if you take great pride in being a chameleon and a trend hunter, go forth and conquer.

-Clothes that have meaning feel like they were destined to shine in 2018, whether it's your newfound interest in sustainable fashion brands or you're going down the Solange Knowles route of crafting an aesthetic related to your artistic outlook and creative place in this world.
+Clothes that have meaning feel like they were destined to shine in 2018—whether it's your newfound interest in sustainable fashion brands or you're making like Solange and crafting an aesthetic related to your artistic outlook and creative place in the world.
 There's nothing cooler than being able to talk enthusiastically and positively about what you're wearing.

-Hugs—the hippest accessory in town right now.
-The industry has been through—and is still experiencing—a major shaking up, and one of the fantastic things to come out of that is our desire to surround ourselves with the good guys.
+Hugs are the hippest accessory in town right now.
+The industry has been through—and is still experiencing—a major shake-up, and one of the fantastic things to come out of that is our desire to surround ourselves with good people.
 BrownsFashion.com has basically made "It's Cool to Be Kind" its entire mantra, and we're down with that.

-Think of the hippest corners of creative culture over the decades, and there hasn't been a great deal of grinning captured on camera—but we'd like to think that's changing.
+If you think of the hippest corners of creative culture over the decades, there hasn't been a great deal of grinning captured on camera, but we think that's changing.

 From the Olsen twins to Carine Roitfeld, there's absolutely nothing wrong with having favourite looks, items, brands or a formula to provide you with a handy uniform to live by.